nycmeshnet/nycmeshnet.github.io/cpe2/index.md

 ---
-layout: markdown
+layout: page
 title: "Supernode CPE"
 ---

-# #eastwburg_bushwick, English Kills
+ #eastwburg_bushwick, English Kills

-# Configuring supernode2 CPEs (line of sight to 40.713991, -73.929049 )
+# Configuring supernode2 CPEs
+(line of sight to 40.713991, -73.929049 )

 [For connecting to supernode 1 see here](../cpe)